LMihel/LMihelac/README.md

 A statistical analysis of this dataset shows that all the measures of complexity are consistent and are together with the musical style important features in explaining the musical acceptability.
 These relations were further elaborated by regression tree analysis for difficulty and pleasantness after unigram entropy was eliminated due to high correlation with bigram entropy.
 Results offer reasonable interpretations and also illuminate the relative importance of the predictor variables.
 In particular, the regularity of the harmonic progression is in both cases the most important predictor.

+PAPERS:

 Paper 1 (please cite): Lorena Mihelač and Janez Povh.
 2020.
 The Impact of the Complexity of Harmony on the Acceptability of Music.
 ACM Trans.
 Appl.
 Percept.
 17, 1, Article 3 (January 2020), 27 pages. https://doi.org/10.1145/3375014

 Paper 2 (please cite): Mihelač,L. & Povh,J.(2020).AI based algorithms for the detection of (ir)regularity in musical structure.
 International Journal of Applied Mathematics and Computer Science,30(4) 761-772. https://doi.org/10.34768/amcs-2020-0056

+Paper 3 (please cite): Mihelač, L. & Povh, J. (2017).
+Predicting the acceptability of music with entropy of harmony.
+In Proceedings SOR’17 (pp. 371-375).

+Paper 4 (please cite): Mihelač, L., Wiggins, G. A., Lavrač, N., & Povh, J. (2018).
+Entropy and acceptability: information dynamics and music acceptance.
+In Proceedings of ICMPC15/ESCOM10 (pp. 313-317).

+Paper 5 (please cite): Mihelač, L. & Povh, J. (2019).
+The impact of harmony on the perception of music.
+In Proceedings SOR’19 (pp. 360-365).

+DATASET

 Dataset: DATA_HARMCOMP1 AND DATA_HARMCOMP2